 - Refund request

 - Testing equipment

 - Camping Equipment

 What to Call Centre Wrap Codes actually do?

 They attach an identifier to a call that enables you to count the number of instances each code has been used.

 This makes them useful for a call centre manager or business to identify the number of calls they are receiving for different issues/scenarios and use that information to help improve the call centre and the broader business.

 What are the limitations of Wrap Codes?

-Given Wrap Codes are manually applied, they tend not to be the most reliable source of information.
+Given call centre Wrap Codes are manually applied, they tend not to be the most reliable source of information.

 And because they are so easy to implement, data-hungry management can suddenly want to measure a vast array of things so you end up with way too many codes for agents to accurately enter.